Pay-per-click advertising is a competitive and tricky world to navigate.

 So look for ad copy with high CTRs to make your budget go further.

 You are generally allowed to run advertisements on your competitors’ brand names.
 But it can be a terrific way to spend excessive amounts of money on Google Ads.

 Google wants to make sure that your keywords are relevant to YOUR business.
 Because your competitor is not your business, this will reduce the quality score of these keywords, thus driving click costs higher.

 If you’re considering running ads on your competitors’ brand names, make sure you understand the benefits and drawbacks of leveraging this tactic.

 7) Campaign Structure

-When structured correctly, your dollars flow to the most impactful keywords — those that convert and have volume of impressions.
+When structured correctly, your dollars flow to the most impactful keywords — those that convert and have a high volume of impressions.

-If you’re interested in learning how you can drive better results with digital advertising, learn more about how to receive a free Google AdWords audit.
+If you’re interested in learning how you can drive better results with digital advertising, learn more about how to receive a free Google Ads audit.